Alejogb1/job-board/blog-data/why-is-mnist-shard-access-causing-an-indexerror.md

 **Scenario 2: Shard Indices Out of Range**

 Let's switch gears and look at what happens if you're using multiple shards, but your logic for determining which shard to access is faulty.
 Imagine you’re working with four shards, and your code incorrectly attempts to access a "fifth" shard (shard id equal to 4), which of course, doesn't exist, leading to an `indexerror` when trying to load data from that non-existent shard.
-The dataset itself is okay but our shard ID is erroneous.
+The dataset itself is  but our shard ID is erroneous.
 This happens when you don't correctly implement distributed training logic.
 Let's explore a simplified version:

 ```python
 import tensorflow as tf